idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

-This function uses one of the ``t`` or ``e`` arguments, but not both (in fact, this is used to implement the ``if...then...else`` construct as we will see later.
+This function uses one of the ``t`` or ``e`` arguments, but not both (in fact, this is used to implement the ``if...then...else`` construct as we will see later).
 We would prefer if *only* the argument which was used was evaluated.
 To achieve this, Idris provides a ``Lazy`` data type, which allows evaluation to be suspended: